-Jeff is restoring a 1953 CJ-3B as an M606 military Jeep, and in 2011 he was restoring a replacement frame.
-He described his project and got some input from the CJ-3B Bulletin Board and the Willys Military Jeeps Forum.
+Jeff Heidman has restored a 1953 CJ-3B as an M606 military Jeep, and in 2011 he was repairing a replacement frame.
+He described his project and got some input from the CJ-3B Bulletin Board and the Willys Military Jeeps Forum. -- Derek Redmond

 Jeff: "Two years ago I picked up this prize and needed to replace the crossmember (150K JPEG).
 I found Midwest Military had the best kit for a replacement crossmember.
 This is a replacement M38 not a CJ-3B crossmember, but with my intentions of adding bumperettes and a pintle for my M-606 conversion it works great!
 It was $115 from Midwest Military and comes with rivets as a kit.
 It is beefier than stock.
 Keep in mind the only difference between a CJ-3B bumper and M38 is the bumperette holes and lack of licence plate bolt slots."

 "I drilled/chiseled off the heads of the rivets, and cut the small factory welds to be able to "free" the monster.
 I test fitted the MWM parts and found they fit great.
 The replacement rivets were 3/8" diameter but the holes are 7/16" I thought I needed to get larger rivets but they smashed and filled up the holes when I shot them."

 Wes on the Willys Military Jeeps Forum said, "This discrepency has been addressed in the past and has been explained as a manufacturer's deliberate attempt to make the crossmember easier to fit with many frames that may not be in perfect alignment."

 John of MWM clarified: "The holes in the crossmember were measured from an original M38A1 part.
 The hole diameter is not supposed to be the same size.
 They compensated for the expansion of the rivet to take care of this.
 We have recently dissected an 1952 M38 and the holes on that crossmember match the one we made."